apache/atlas/docs/src/documents/Import-Export/ImportAPIOptions.md

 #### Specifying File to be Imported From Server Location

-In scenario where the file to be imported is present at a location on the server, the _importfile_ API can be used.
+In a scenario where the file to be imported is present at a location on the server, the _importfile_ API can be used.
 It behaves like the Import API.

 To use the option, set the contents of _importOptions.json_ to: